jeremykendall/php-domain-parser/README.md

 //  }
 ~~~

+The `Pdp\Domain` getter methods returns:

+- the submitted domain name using `Pdp\Domain::getDomain`
+- the public suffix part normalized according to the domain using `Pdp\Domain::getPublicSuffix`
+- the registrable domain part using `Pdp\Domain::getRegistrableDomain`
+- the subdomain part using `Pdp\Domain::getSubDomain`.

+If the domain name or some of its part are seriously malformed or unrecognized, the getter methods will return `null`.

+**The Domain name status depends on the PSL section used to resolve it:**

+- `Pdp\Domain::isKnown` returns `true` if the public suffix is found in the selected PSL;
+- `Pdp\Domain::isICANN` returns `true` if the public suffix is found using a PSL which includes the ICANN DOMAINS section;
+- `Pdp\Domain::isPrivate` returns `true` if the public suffix is found using a PSL which includes the PRIVATE DOMAINS section;

 **WARNING:**

+**The `Pdp\Rules::resolve` does not validate the submitted host.
+You are require to use a host validator prior to using this library.**

 **You should never use the library this way in production, without, at least, a caching mechanism to reduce PSL downloads.**

-**Some people use the PSL to determine what is a valid domain name and what isn't.
-This is dangerous, particularly in these days where new gTLDs are arriving at a rapid pace, if your software does not regularly receive PSL updates, it may erroneously think new gTLDs are not known.
+**Using the PSL to determine what is a valid domain name and what isn't is dangerous, particularly in these days where new gTLDs are arriving at a rapid pace.
 The DNS is the proper source for this information.
-If you must use it for this purpose, please do not bake static copies of the PSL into your software with no update mechanism.**
+If you must use this library for this purpose, please consider integrating a PSL update mechanism into your software.**

 ### Public Suffix List Maintenance